Enter the ecosystem of biotechnology

 - Synbio Powerhouse turns the massive synbio opportunities into business — globally.

-- Startups like Solar Foods that literally creates food out of the air by using renewable energy.
+- From Espoo come startups like Solar Foods that literally creates food out of the air by using renewable energy.

 It’s the law!
 Finnish Biobank Act of 2012 enables the commercial and scientific use of the national biobanks.